 I have felt encouraged by the ingenuity and resilience of the parkrun community in finding new ways to keep its members feeling “connected” and motivated during the parkrun pause.
 There have been various parkrun HQ initiatives like the great big parkrun quiz every Saturday morning, and more recently the notparkrun results tables.
 On the local… Continue Reading →

-So, my last parkrun before COVID19 restrictions came into force was on 14th March.
+My last parkrun before COVID19 restrictions came into force was on 14th March.
 It was my 136th parkrun, my 100th parkrun at Tring; which I marked by getting a new PB of 29:25.
-Then there was lockdown…Public Health UK told us to: STAY HOME > PROTECT THE NHS > SAVE LIVES They also said… Continue Reading →
+Then there was lockdown…Public Health UK told us to: STAY HOME > PROTECT THE NHS > SAVE LIVES They also said that… Continue Reading →

 So today, was my 100th run at my home parkrun (Tring) so I decided to mark the occasion with a PB of 29:25 😊 .
 Looking back, my first parkrun at Tring (which was also my second ever parkrun) was on New Year’s Day 2016 when my time was 39:16